What is Human Resource Management?

 The Importance of human resource management can be discussed at three levels:

-- As an instrument for growth to an organization: The survival and growth of the organization depend largely on the competence and its effective management.
+The survival and growth of the organization depend largely on the competence and its effective management.
 Human resource management makes workers efficient and motivated through training, supervision, and inspiring leadership.

-- As a liaison between the employee and employer: It tries to maintain the balance between the available jobs and the job seekers according to their needs and organizational requirement.
+It tries to maintain the balance between the available jobs and the job seekers according to their needs and organizational requirement.

 Its significance can also be determined by the elimination of wastages and providing a healthy and conducive environment for employee growth.

-- As a professional field: Human Resource Management has moved to a specialist function.
+Human Resource Management has moved to a specialist function.
 The realization of employee goals is the sole responsibility, as a specialist function.

 Its focus has moved from employee management to employee development.
 The skills development and individual capacity utilization are the challenges faced by human resource managers in the current scenario.